DataDog/system-tests/docs/scenarios/parametric_contributing.md

 * Determine what you want the endpoint to be called and what you need it to do, and add it to your tracer's http server.

 *Note:* If adding a new endpoint please let a Python tracer implementer know so they can add it as well [see](parametric.md#shared-interface)
+*Note*: Only add new endpoints that operate on the public API and execute ONE operation.
+Endpoints that execute complex operations or validate tracer internals will not be accepted.
 * In [_library_client.py](/utils/parametric/_library_client.py) Add both the endpoint call in `class APMLibraryClient` and the method that invokes it in `class APMLibrary`.
 Use other implementations for reference.

 * Ok we now have our new method!
 Use it in the tests you write using the [below section](#if-the-methods-you-need-to-run-your-tests-are-already-written)